J-Neto/ignite-01-fundamentos-nodejs/README.md

 💻 Description
 =======================
-<p align="center">Developing a RESTful Node.js API focusing on technology fundamentals, without external frameworks or libraries.
+<p align="left">Developing a RESTful Node.js API focusing on technology fundamentals, without external frameworks or libraries.
 Project developed in the first module of Rocketseat's Ignite Node.js training.</p>

 <p>The main project is on "src" folder.
 The "streams" folder have some node streams fundamentals</p>